ali-farhad/StockScraper/README.md

-# webscraping-explodingtopics.com
+# webscraping-stockscraper

-This repo holds web scraping project   that I did on https://www.explodingtopics.com
+This repo holds web scraping project   that I did on https://www.investing.com/

 The following technologies were used in this project: